ndbrenton/schillinger/README.md

 ## Book 1: Rhythm

  - open index.html in a web browser
- - select values for a and b to see the fractions and graph representations
+ - select a resultant from the drop-down list to see it in number and graph representations

  ### To Do
-   - calculate fractions for resultant
+   - calculate number-fractions for selected resultant
    - implement musical notation, perhaps with VexFlow